CIS-566-Fall-2023/hw04-stylization/README.md

 ## Submission
 1. Video of a turnaround of your scene
-2. A comprehensive ReadMe.md that outlines all of the different components you accomplished throughout the homework.
+2. A comprehensive readme doc that outlines all of the different components you accomplished throughout the homework.
 3. All your source files, submitted as a PR against this repository.

 ## Resources:

 1. [Link to my HW videos]
 2. Lab Video
 3. URP / Render Feature / Frame Debugger Video
 4. Videos from Youtube
     1. NedMakesGames
     2. MinionsArt
     3. Brackeys